 “I like to interview individuals and the people who interact with them,” says Dr. Petersen, “to see how they’ve changed and what kinds of things are going on in the environment.”

-Longer detailed interviews and evidence of personality changes can explain why cognitive decline occurs.
-Dr. Petersen uses the example of diagnosing people with frontotemporal dementia.
-Their behavior may be more erratic than those with vascular dementia or Lewy body dementia.
+Detailed interviews and evidence of personality changes can explain cognitive decline.
+Dr. Petersen uses the example of diagnosing people with frontotemporal dementia, whose behavior may be more erratic than that of those with vascular dementia or Lewy body dementia.

 The brain’s frontal lobe is the hub for thinking, responding, and controlling movement.
 If your loved one makes choices consistently with poor judgment or rash behavior, it could indicate this type of dementia.